-A permit reminds people what needs to be checked before, during and after the work.
+Permits to work play an important role in your organization safety culture, it reminds people what needs to be checked before, during and after the work.
 Often it requires people with competencies in different areas to sign off that specific checks have been made.
 Has the area been cleared of combustion hazards?
 Has the air been tested for flammable gases?
 Has the right fire extinguisher been provided?

 5. Permit Authorization

 Permits must be authorized by someone with the competence to check that the controls are in place.
 In most cases, it is not advisable for people to sign off their own permits on the work they are doing.
 Too often permits are signed off by someone sitting in an office without visiting the work area to confirm controls are in place.
 A Permit to Work software can help you to control permit issuance and acceptance and keep track of everyone involved in the project.

 6. Permit Visibility

 Permits must be visible and shared by everyone involved in the work.
 The person managing the work on behalf of the school in the Zurich cases might not have understood all the controls needed, but they could have challenged the contractors before they left the site if they had read the permit requirement for a fire watch.
 Its a good idea to use a software that stores all permit-related documentation in one place, so the appropriate people have access to all relevant information.

 Lack of visibility of permits was one of the contributory factors to the explosion that caused the deaths of 167 people on Piper Alpha in 1988.